FrederickAmpsUp/HighSchool-Racing/Rules-And-Regs-0.0.4.md

 			- Pit 1: 13-17m after race start
 			- Pit 2: 28-32m after race start
 			- Pit 3: 43-47m after race start
-		- Karts must remain in the pit lane for a minimum of 2 minutes during
+		- Karts must remain in the pit lane for a minimum of 2 minutes during a stop.
-		- Teams must complete a driver swap during their pit stop.
+		- Teams must complete a driver swap during each pit stop.
-		- Refueling during the pit stop is encouraged but not mandatory.
+		- Refueling during each pit stop is encouraged but not mandatory.
 		- Karts that do not adhere to pit stop regulations may incur penalties up to and including disqualification.
 	- **4.1.3 Extra Regulations:**
-		- Both drivers must adhere to attire regulations while in the kart.
+		- All drivers must adhere to attire regulations while in the kart.
 		- Drivers' attire may be shared between drivers.
+		- Teams must use a
 		- Karts that run out of fuel on track will not finish the race.
 	- **4.1.4 Grid Position:** Starting grid positions for endurance races will be randomly chosen prior to the race start.